lRomul/argus/README.rst

 Argus
 =====

 Argus is easy-to-use flexible library for training neural networks in PyTorch.
-Train engine of ``argus`` is very similar to `ignite <https://github.com/pytorch/ignite>`_ engine, but the model design has a higher level of abstraction.

 Warning